Actifio/UnixMaskingScriptSupport/README.md

 There are three things that need to be updated compared to the sample script shared here:

 * Is your ORACLE_SID the one called by workflow?
-In this example it is called:  prepdmdb
+In this example it is called:  prepdmdb.
+Note in launcher.sh it learns this automatically.
 * Is your ORACLE_HOME correct?
-In this example it is:  /home/oracle/app/oracle/product/12.2.0/dbhome_1
+In this example it is:  /home/oracle/app/oracle/product/12.2.0/dbhome_1    Note in launcher.sh it learns this automatically.
 * Is the SQL script being called the correct one?
-In this example it is called: maskscript.sql
+In this example it is called: maskscript.sql   Note in launcher.sh it expects this to be passed by the workflow.

 ### Validation